thewtex/thesis/introduction/background_and_significance.rst

 =========================

-In this section we describe the role diagnostic medical ultrasound plays in addressing the public health needs related to diagnosis of plaque burden in the carotid artery that predispose a patient to a stroke.
+In this chapter we describe the role diagnostic medical ultrasound plays in addressing the public health needs related to diagnosis of plaque burden in the carotid artery that predispose a patient to a stroke.
 Specifically, we focus on stroke due to carotid atherosclerotic disease with increased vessel stenosis or embolization being primary causative factors.
 First, we describe the prevalence and pathology of stroke.